Applications Open: Bridging Differences in Higher Education Learning Fellowship

-The application period is now open to join the Bridging Differences in Higher Education Learning Fellowship, an 8-month facilitated virtual learning community running from Fall 2023 through Spring 2024, hosted by UC Berkeley’s Greater Good Science Center (GGSC).
-The experience will center on the GGSC’s Bridging Differences free online course, giving participants a common reference point that is based on science.
-Applications are due by May 22, 2023.
+The Bridging Differences in Higher Education Learning Fellowship is an eight-month facilitated virtual learning community, hosted by UC Berkeley’s Greater Good Science Center (GGSC).
+The experience centers on the GGSC’s Bridging Differences free online course, giving participants a common reference point that is based on science.

-The opportunity is open to any leader in higher education who wants to foster more constructive dialogue and understanding across group lines on college campuses in the United States, including lines of race, religious faith, politics, or beyond.
-Participants will learn from each other at the same time that they’re gaining research-based skills and insights from the GGSC’s online course and companion playbook.
-Over eight months together, they will connect around the successes, challenges, and questions that come up for them as they try to bridge differences on their campus.
+The Learning Fellowship engages leaders in higher education who want to foster more constructive dialogue and understanding across group lines on college campuses in the United States, including lines of race, religious faith, politics, or beyond.
+Participants learn from each other at the same time that they gain research-based skills and insights from the GGSC’s online course and companion playbook.
+Over eight months together, they connect around the successes, challenges, and questions that come up for them as they try to bridge differences on their campus.
 There is no cost to participate in the Learning Fellowship, nor does it provide recipients with any financial support.

-Facilitated by Dr. Allison Briscoe-Smith, GGSC Senior Fellow and the co-instructor of the Bridging Differences course, the Learning Fellowship will be divided into three separate cohorts:
+Facilitated by Juliana Tafur, the GGSC’s Bridging Differences Program Director, and Dr. Allison Briscoe-Smith, GGSC Senior Fellow and the co-instructor of the Bridging Differences course, the Learning Fellowship is divided into three separate cohorts:

 Previous participants have praised the practical skills and community they gained from the Fellowship.
 Here’s what some of them have said about it: